koompios/pionux.org/docs/Pionux-OS.md

 [//]: # (TODO: this is only the base.
 More will be added in the future.)

 [//]: # (TODO: Add Screenshots)

-## How to install PionuxOS on your Laptop /PC

 ## Create a bootable UBS Key